 County Attorney

-The County Attorney is the chief legal officer for Stillwater County.
-The County Attorney is an elected position and serves a 4-year term.
+- The County Attorney is an elected position and serves a 4-year term.

 - Can the County Attorney advise me of my rights, legal options, interpret statute for me, or assist me, as a private citizen or entity of the County?